Wat Bakong: Porch

 Under the porch, on the inside, seven paintings of the Vessantara Jātaka are set between the columns while on the exterior, themes of other Jātaka tales are evoked.

 Interior

 The paintings inside the pagoda, above and under the bays, describe stereotypical scenes of the life of the Buddha.

-The roof is ornated with characters floating over clouds as well as legendary animals.
+The roof is decorated with characters floating over clouds as well as legendary animals.